 A Long History of UDI Success

-The use of high-density expanding polymer for concrete lifting was introduced in the United States in the early 1980’s by URETEK, with its URETEK Deep Injection® (UDI) application.
+The use of high-density expanding polymer for concrete lifting was introduced in the United States in the early 1980s by URETEK, with its URETEK Deep Injection® (UDI) application.
 The introduction of polymer technology revolutionized the concrete lifting industry by offering a faster, cleaner, highly controlled lifting solution.
 URETEK’s concrete lifting approach was conceptually the same as traditional mudjacking, but vastly different in technology, performance, and material capability.
-A closer look at older methods of slab lifting illustrate UDI’s success with these projects.
+A closer look at older methods of slab lifting illustrates UDI’s success with these projects.

 Traditional Mudjacking Method

 Although the concept and best practices behind traditional mudjacking methods are credible and still used today, the materials that are used with them often require lengthy installation times and do not stabilize the underlying soil, which is typically the source of the problem.
-As a result, these approaches (including “do it yourself mudjacking pumps”) yield a temporary fix which often result in a short life expectancy for the repair, and higher costs down the road when the issue is resolved on a more permanent basis.
+As a result, these approaches (including “do it yourself mudjacking pumps”) yield a temporary fix, which often results in a short life expectancy for the repair, and higher costs down the road when the issue is resolved on a more permanent basis.

 The advancement of technology, knowledge, and specialized materials have vastly improved the speed, longevity, and effectiveness of concrete lifting and soil stabilization solutions, often exposing many of the weaknesses of older methods such as mudjacking.
 For example, cementitious material is slow to cure, and as it hardens it also shrinks.
 Once the cementitious material cures, it lacks sufficient tensile strength for long-term effectiveness.
-This is important when dealing with heavy dead loads, and especially with the concrete is exposed to live loads and vibration.
+This is important when dealing with heavy dead loads, and especially when the concrete is exposed to live loads and vibration.